KomputerKult/KNet/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve ZeroNet
+about: Create a report to help us improve KomputerNet
 title: ''
 labels: ''
 assignees: ''